jinkim31/event_thread/README.md

 Second, `App::progressReported` has a `int` parameter.
 This parameter can be passed by using the variadic argument of `callQueued()`.

 > Rather than passing raw pointers to other `EObjects` which is extremely unsafe due to the dangling pointers, it is highly recommended to pass `EObjectRef`s as reference of it instead.
-> `EObjectRef` guarantees safe inter-thread operation even when the target `EObject` no longer exists or removed from its thread.
+> `EObjectRef` guarantees safe inter-thread operations even when the target `EObject` no longer exists or removed from its thread.

 > For this kind of architecture where two classes uses each other, mutual inclusion that two header files include each other is a common issue.
 > As shown in the example(in `worker.h` and `worker.cpp`), forward-declare the other class in the header file and include in the cpp file.